Struggling to connect theory and data? A simpler way to approach your discussion chapter

 That alone can make the discussion chapter feel much more manageable.

-Move from “What I found” to “What this means” - clearly and confidently.
+Move from “what I found” to “what this means” - without going round in circles.

-This guide is for qualitative PhD researchers who need to turn their findings into a clear, defensible argument.
+This guide is for qualitative PhD researchers who have findings, themes, data, notes, and chapter drafts… but still feel unsure how to turn them into a clear discussion.

 “What if this isn’t enough for a PhD?”

-“Should I go back and change my literature review?”
+“Should I go back and change my literature review now I understand the project differently?”

-• Turn your findings into a clear, defensible argument
+turn findings into a clear, defensible thesis-level argument

-• Articulate your contribution without overclaiming or underselling
+articulate your contribution without overclaiming, panicking, or underselling your work

 For a more streamlined and coherent approach, you can access all four PhD Survival Guides in the full series here.